 These combined sewer overflows (CSOs) can contain untreated stormwater, sewage, industrial waste, toxic materials, and other debris that are potential sources of water pollution.
-These pollutants can pose a risk to public health, wildlife, and water quality for recreation or consumption.
-12

-The City of Lebanon has been working with the EPA and New Hampshire Department of Environmental Services (NHDES) to abate its CSOs.
-In the spring of 1996, the EPA issued an administrative order for Lebanon to complete a CSO facility plan to identify the most costeffective solution to meet and maintain water quality standards.
+These pollutants can pose a risk to public health, wildlife, and water quality for recreation or consumption.12 The City of Lebanon has been working with the EPA and New Hampshire Department of Environmental Services (NHDES) to abate its CSOs.
+In the spring of 1996, the EPA issued an administrative order for Lebanon to complete a CSO facility plan to identify the most costeffective solution to meet and maintain water guality standards.
 In 2000, the EPA approved Lebanon's CSO facility plan and required the city to eliminate their seven remaining CSO outfalls by the end of 2012.
 This date was later extended to the end of 2020.
-The city currently has four remaining CSOs, three of which discharge into the Mascoma River and one that discharges to the Connecticut River.
 The overall project is being accomplished in phases to separate the combined sewer system into separate sewer and stormwater systems.
-The City of Lebanon also is required to complete an assessment of its wastewater collection system's capacity, management, operation and maintenance practices to identify sources of infiltration/inflow and eliminate sanitary sewer overflows.
-13
+The City of Lebanon also is required to complete an assessment of its wastewater collection system's capacity, management, operation and maintenance practices to identify sources of infiltration/inflow and eliminate sanitary sewer overflows.13